PeterCamilleri/CX16/vm/README.md

 interpreter.
 In FORTH circles it goes by the name the inner interpreter.
 My vision is of a language that fully supports the X16 and it's banked memory with support for the kernel, Vera video, sound (tbd), and other peripherals.
 That at least is the goal.
 Right now it is no more than that.
+To start though, I think a study of Threaded Interpretive Language (TIL) inner interpreters would be most beneficial to discover the trade offs of the various choices.